-In a previous post I indicated the nature and prevalence of social anxiety.
-If you find yourself inhibited and anxious in a variety of social situations (speaking in front of a group, meeting new people, using public lockers or rest rooms, eating in public) and you fear that people will see your anxiety and that you will feel humiliated, then you may suffer from Social Anxiety Disorder.
+If you find yourself inhibited and anxious in a variety of social situations (speaking in front of a group, meeting new people, using public lockers or restrooms, eating in public) and you fear that people will see your anxiety and that you will feel humiliated, then you may suffer from Social Anxiety Disorder.
 Many people with this problem will choose to avoid situations where they anticipate being anxious or they may use alcohol or drugs to self-medicate before entering these situations.
-Social anxiety is associated with increased risk for alcohol abuse, depression, loneliness, decreased occupational advancement and the increased likelihood of remaining single.
-You can take the Leibowitz Social Anxiety Scale and find out if you have symptoms that might indicate social anxiety.
+Social anxiety is associated with increased risk for alcohol abuse, depression, loneliness, decreased occupational advancement, and the increased likelihood of remaining single.
+You can complete the Leibowitz Social Anxiety Scale and find out if you have symptoms that might indicate social anxiety.

 The good news is that you can do something about it.

 Cognitive behavioral therapists have made great advances for a drug-free approach to dealing with these problems.
 There is now considerable evidence that CBT (cognitive behavioral therapy) is an effective treatment for social anxiety .
 The therapy focuses on your behavior and what you are thinking.
 Let’s take a closer look at how this approach can help.